EffGen: Enabling Small Language Models as Capable Autonomous Agents: Framework Architecture and Organization

 For routing and decomposition, \effgen is the only framework with pre-execution complexity analysis.
 The five-factor scoring function $\mathcal{C}(q) = \sum_{i=1}^5 w_i f_i(q)$ allows intelligent routing decisions before computational resources are committed.
 AutoGen provides the most sophisticated multi-agent orchestration with \texttt{DiGraph}-based execution enabling parallel, sequential, and hybrid workflows with formal dependency tracking through \texttt{get\_parents()} and cycle detection.
 Smolagents supports hierarchical decomposition via \texttt{managed\_agents} and implicit parallel execution through code-based tool calling.
 LangChain offers basic agent types (ReAct, tool-calling) but lacks structured decomposition capabilities.
 Only \effgen and AutoGen implement explicit dependency graph analysis $G = (V, E)$ where $V$ represents subtasks and edges $(q_i, q_j) \in E$ indicate dependencies.

 In protocol support, \effgen provides a unified implementation of all three major agent protocols.
 AutoGen offers extensive MCP support (39 files, \texttt{McpToolAdapter}, server session management) and agent-to-agent communication via \texttt{AgentTool} for A2A-style workflows.
 Smolagents implements MCP through \texttt{MCPClient} with Stdio and HTTP transports.
 LangChain has minimal MCP integration (1 file).
-Only \effgen implements ACP and provides a unified protocol layer abstracting transport differences across MCP, A2A, and ACP for seamless interoperability.
+Only \effgen implements ACP and provides a unified protocol layer that abstracts transport differences across MCP, A2A, and ACP so an agent can invoke tools on any of the three protocols through the same call surface.

 The memory system in \effgen combines three complementary storage mechanisms.
 Short-term memory $\mathcal{M}_s$ maintains conversation history with automatic summarization.
 Long-term memory $\mathcal{M}_l$ stores episodic information with importance-based retention scoring $\text{score}(e) = \alpha \cdot \text{recency}(e) + \beta \cdot \text{freq}(e) + \gamma \cdot I(e)$.
 Vector memory $\mathcal{M}_v$ supports semantic retrieval through embedding-based similarity search with FAISS and ChromaDB backends.
 Both LangChain and AutoGen provide vector memory: LangChain offers extensive vector store integrations (20+ backends including FAISS, ChromaDB, Pinecone, Weaviate), while AutoGen implements task-centric memory with ChromaDB, Redis, and Mem0 backends.
 Smolagents provides only basic short-term conversation tracking via \texttt{AgentMemory}.
 However, only \effgen implements importance-based retention and automatic memory consolidation for cross-session persistence.